anuradhanatoo/Reflektion/README.md

 # Reflektion
+This is a Mocha - Chai based framework for API Automation, using Mochawesome reporter
 1. Checkout the framework on your machine
 2. Install Node js from Nodejs website for respective OS platform
 3. Open the nodejs command prompt from the Automation folder and execute below command to install packages if they are not imported during checkout